HOME | BIBLE STUDIES & SERMONS | ABIDING IN CHRIST | SEARCH | DEVOTIONS | PERSONAL GROWTH | LINKS | LATEST ADDITIONS

 Saul stooped so low as to try to use worship as a scheme to cover his trickery.
 Finally God gave up on Saul.
 “For rebellion is as the sin of divination, and insubordination is as iniquity and idolatry.
 Because you have rejected the word of the Lord, He has also rejected you from being king” (v.
 23).
 Saul rejected the Word of God and God rejected him (v.
 26).

-Note the principle that abides in this observation of a man’s pride.
+Note the principle that abides in this observation of a man's pride.
 1 Samuel 16:7 states it clearly for us.
-The Lord said to Samuel, "But the Lord said to Samuel, ‘Do not look at his appearance or at the height of his stature, because I have rejected him; for God sees not as man sees, for man looks at the outward appearance, but the Lord looks at the heart’" (1 Samuel 16:7).
+The Lord said to Samuel, "Do not look at his appearance or at the height of his stature, because I have rejected him; for God sees not as man sees, for man looks at the outward appearance, but the Lord looks at the heart."

 King Saul had a problem with pride and he did not want to face his problem.